V-Abhishek/credit-risk/README.md

 **Exposure at Default - The total value that a lender is exposed to when a borrower defaults.**<br />

-We have built PD, LGD and EAD models and combined them to calculate the Expected Loss of the entire portfolio (Lenders Club).
+<p> We have built PD, LGD and EAD models and combined them to calculate the Expected Loss of the entire portfolio (Lenders Club).</p>
 ---

 ### Project Structure